PsaltisStelios/ASVspoof-Polynomial-Model/README.md

 This repository contains code and Jupyter notebooks for training and evaluating Polynomial Networks (PNs) using the Nested Couple Decomposition (NCD) technique for the ASVspoof challenge.

 ### Environmnet
-* Python 3.6+
+* Python == 3.8.19
-* PyTorch 1.1.0
+* PyTorch == 2.4.1
 * Required Python packages (listed in requirements)
 * ASVspoof dataset

 In the premise of this project we leverage 2 repositories, the ASVspoof and RawBoost.
-To install most dependencies automatically:
+To install most dependencies automatically (you can also follow the instructions from these repo):

     Python
     pip install -r requirements_asv.txt